Diurnal birds of prey – Order Accipitriformes

 Aegyptiinae – Gyps species, Lappet-faced Vulture, White-headed Vulture

 Osprey – Family Pandionidae – consists of 2 species and several subspecies.
-They are fish eating birds and scales on their feet assist grabbing slippery fish.
+They are fish eating birds of prey and scales on their feet assist grabbing slippery fish.
 They are nomadic and sedentary.

 Without the generosity of photographers who allowed us to use their amazing photos this page with such a variety of birds of prey had not been possible.